galaxyproject/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.md

 ![](../../images/getting-started-with-apollo-screenshots/20_genome_selector.png)![](../../images/getting-started-with-apollo-screenshots/21_genome_selector_options.png)

-As more organisms are added to Apollo from Galaxy via the JiG tool this list will populate with them.
+As more organisms are added to Apollo from Galaxy via the JiG tool, this list will populate with them.

 ### User Created Annotations Track
 The pale yellow track that is visible across the screen below the navigation controls is the *User Created Annotations* track.
 The called genes and other features exist here, so this is where you will be spending much of your time.
 This track (and the entire annotator panel) is a linear representation of the organism reference sequence, starting with the first base on the left and the last base on the right.
 Since gene features will be added to this track and edited, this track will *always* be visible.
 When you export data from Apollo back into Galaxy, only the features and data in this track will be retrieved.
 All changes you make to this track are automatically and immediately saved in Apollo.